glassleo/Breadcrumbs/README.md

 - Show currently available Treasures and Vignettes on the World Map with helpful tooltips
 - Add additional Points of Interest such as Portals, Profession Trainers and missing Flight Masters to the World Map
 - Fix several map related Blizzard bugs/oversights and add missing information for certain quests
+- Show warnings for some buggy quests directly on the map (for exaomple [The Spruted Fronds](https://www.wowhead.com/quest=2399/the-sprouted-fronds#comments))
-- Options to choose which features you want to enable (GUI NYI)
+- Lots of options to tailor the addon to your liking (GUI NYI)

 ## How to Try